AdaCore/spark2014/docs/lrm/source/subprograms.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 6.1.5 VR each output in the Depends aspect must be an output in the implementation and must depend on all its inputs and nothing else
+      :Trace Unit: FA 6.1.5 VR each output in the Depends aspect must be an output in the implementation and must depend on all its inputs and nothing else